If you want to know Executive Chef Jean-Luc Matecat, read this!

 Setting Set in a wooded clearing on nearly 21-acres, the property boasts a large outdoor deck and stone firepit, a peaceful pond, vegetable/fruit/herb garden, hidden amphitheater for weddings and events, a walking trail through the woods, and a separate studio used for cooking classes, yoga retreats and business offsite meetings.

-Lodging There are12 guest rooms each with a private bath, many with fireplaces and spa tubs.
+Lodging There are 12 guest rooms each with either a queen or king bed, a private bath, and most with fireplaces and spa tubs.
 The inn uses fine linens, plush towels and each room has terry robes, bath amenities, flat screen TV, a DVD player, free WiFi, and telephone.
 A full breakfast (for two) and afternoon refreshments are included in the room rate.

 Awards “Hot 10 Culinary Inns in America” Bon Appetit ’08

-“This is the best restaurant in Vermont” Fodors Travel Guides ’10
+“One of the best restaurants in Vermont” Fodors Travel Guides ‘2013

 “One of the 7 great eats in Vermont” Saveur Magazine